Step 1 – The Style

 Step 6 – Shed Roofing Materials Costs

-A roll of mineral roof felt comes with the standard garden shed; however, these are generally on the low end of quality with a short life expectancy no matter what.
-Consider replacing after 3 to 5 years, and tend to be fragile.
-Any amount of damage to the shed roofing may allow water in and damage the shed’s structure.
+A roll of mineral roof felt comes with our standard garden sheds, summer, summerhouses, and log cabins.
+These will generally still have a short life expectancy no matter what.
+Consider replacing after 3 to 5 years.
+Remember, any damage to the shed roofing may allow water in and damage the shed’s structure.

-For a better choice over mineral roof felt, the next step up is felt tiles or roofing shingles —15-year life expectancy.
-Starting at the bottom of the roof, the tiles are laid overlapping each other by roughly 150 mm.
-This is repeated until the ridge is reached and ridge capping is used at the very top of the roof.
+For a more secure (but more expensive) choice over mineral roof felt, the next step up is felt tiles or roofing shingles with a 15-year life expectancy.
+Starting at the bottom of the roof, the tiles are laid overlapping each other by roughly 50 mm with a 150mm overlap on either side of the ridge.
+Fix this strip with ridge capping or bitumen adhesive.

-Wooden shingles – 30-year life expectancy, have a layer of underlay on the bottom and are fixed to battens.
+Wooden shingles – a 30-year life expectancy and have a layer of underlay on the bottom and are fixed to battens.

 Step 7 – Roof Rafters vs Trusses